yashnarbek-melikov/Service-Examples/README.md

 # Service-Examples

 - Play music on background service
-- checking internet with broadcast and jobScheduler
+- Checking internet with broadcast and jobScheduler
+- Notification with foreground service